SHIFT Scholarships

 Additionally, by helping reduce financial barriers for students, we hope to encourage more individuals to pursue careers in fleet and facilities maintenance – critical industries for a clean energy future.

-- Accepted into or plan to enroll in one or more of the programs listed below:
+2. Plan to enroll or enrolled in one or more of the programs listed below:

 Note: Submission of this form does not guarantee that you will receive a scholarship.